cherrypy/cherrypy/docs/tutorials.rst

 This tutorial will walk you through basic but complete CherryPy applications that will show you common concepts as well as slightly more advanced ones.

+These tutorials work best on Python 3.
+If you're using Python 2, you may need to make some changes for compatibility:

+ - replace '@cherrypy.expose' decorators on classes with 'exposed = True' attributes on the class.

 .. contents::
    :depth:  4